Trump claims Big Ten football was ‘totally dead’ before he intervened

-Trump was a vocal opponent of the decision last month by several college football conferences to scrap the fall season and attempt to play in the spring because of the coronavirus pandemic.
+Trump was a vocal opponent of the decision last month by several college football conferences to scrap the fall season and attempt to play in the spring because of the novel coronavirus pandemic.
 Thursday, he gave his description to Travis of his previously reported phone conversation with Warren.

-“I said, 'Kevin, look, we’ll help you with testing, we’ll get you everything you need, but you’ve got to get it back for those states.
+“I said: ‘Kevin, look, we’ll help you with testing, we’ll get you everything you need, but you’ve got to get it back for those states.
 Those states want it.
-They’re real football states as you can understand, great teams and very unfair to players,” the president said to Travis.
+They’re real football states as you can understand, great teams, and very unfair to players,’” the president said to Travis.
 “It may be their last chance to show their skills to the NFL, so they wouldn’t get that” if there were no fall season.

 While Trump and other White House officials indicated federal resources were made available to the Big Ten, one person familiar with the process told The Washington Post on Wednesday that the conference hasn’t been given, nor has it requested, federal assistance.
-The conference is paying for daily coronavirus tests for athletes, Warren said on Wednesday.
+The conference is paying for daily coronavirus tests for athletes, Warren said Wednesday.

-The Big Ten consists of 14 schools: Indiana, Maryland, Michigan, Michigan State, Ohio State, Penn State, Rutgers in the East Division and Illinois, Iowa, Minnesota, Nebraska, Northwestern, Purdue and Wisconsin in the West Division.
-Part of the impetus for Trump came from a Biden ad campaign in Michigan, Pennsylvania and Wisconsin — three states that secured the presidency for Trump in 2016.
-They showed empty football stadiums and text that read, “Trump put America on the sidelines.
+The Big Ten consists of 14 schools: Indiana, Maryland, Michigan, Michigan State, Ohio State, Penn State and Rutgers in the East Division and Illinois, Iowa, Minnesota, Nebraska, Northwestern, Purdue and Wisconsin in the West Division.
+Part of the impetus for Trump came from an ad campaign by Democratic nominee Joe Biden’s campaign in Michigan, Pennsylvania and Wisconsin — three states that secured the presidency for Trump in 2016.
+The ads showed empty football stadiums and text that read: “Trump put America on the sidelines.
 Let’s get back in the game.”

-After the fall sports in the conference were shut down on Aug.
+After the fall sports in the conference were shut down Aug.
 11, players initiated a “Let Us Play” movement even as the president was tweeting to “Play College Football” and parents were furious over the decision that made the Big Ten the first major conference to shut down.

 “I’ll tell you, a group of people came together so fast once we started it,” Trump told Travis.
 “They [the conference leaders] sort of gave up, although I’ll tell you who didn’t give up — the parents didn’t give up and the players didn’t give up.
 They just wanted to play.
 Enough with this stuff.